Amaranthus albus, Prostrate Pigweed

 Common Name: Prostrate Pigweed

-Also Called: Tumbleweed Pigweed, Pigweed, Pigweed Amaranth, Tumble Pigweed, Tumbleweed and White Pigweed
+Also Called: Tumbleweed Pigweed, Pigweed, Pigweed Amaranth, Tumble Pigweed, Tumbleweed, White Pigweed

 Family: Amaranthaceae, Pigweed Family